-This article explains how to keep pest problems to a minimum and keep your garden flourishing without using insecticides.
-If pests do get out of hand, there are ways of keeping their populations down which don't rely on insecticides.
+Find out how to keep pest problems to a minimum and your garden flourishing without using insecticides.
 These methods have the added advantage of protecting the wide range of insects and other animals which your garden needs.
 You can limit pest damage by making sure your garden is a healthy balanced system.

 Join today and get instant access to all test results and research.

 Many insects are useful in the garden.
 Pollinators such as bees help plants to produce fruit and seeds.